tikv/rfcs/text/0114-cpu-threshold-read-pool.md

 adjust pool size

 ```
-READ_POOL_THREAD_CHECK_DURATION 5 sec // old value 10 seconds
+READ_POOL_THREAD_CHECK_DURATION 10 sec
 adjust_pool_size() {
     if !self.auto_adjust {
         return
     }

+    leeway = .01; // 10%
-    if unifiedReadPoolCPU > CPUTHreshold {
+    if unifiedReadPoolCPU > (leeway + 1) * CPUTHreshold  {
+        target_threads = max(cur_threads * (CPUThreshold * num_cores) / unifiedReadPoolCPU, CPUThreshold * num_cores);
-        // scale down exponentially upto CPUThreshold * total cores
+        // scale down incrementally by target_threads;
+        return
     }

-    if unifiedReadPoolCPU < CPUTHreshold && activeThreads < optimalThreadCnt {
+    if unifiedReadPoolCPU < (leeway - 1) * CPUTHreshold && activeThreads < minThreadCnt {
         // scale up incrementally
+        return
     }

+    if (unifiedReadPoolCPU > (leeway - 1) * CPUTHreshold && activeThreads >= minThreadCnt {
+        // existing code to scale up/down decided by busy thread and running tasks
     }
+}
 ```

+### Scenarios
+On Cloud, EBS env It is 10 cores machine
+1. min_thread is 20
+2. max_thread is 10 * 5 = 50
+3. CPUTHreshold is 80%
+4. current active thread count is 20

+We will scale down the thread until cpu utilization of unified read pool reaches less than 8.8 cores.
+We will start doing scale up if CPU utilization is less than 7.2 cores and number of threads is less then 20.

 ## Configuration
 readpool.unified.cpu-threshold : It represents the maximum cpu used by unified read pool.
-Its default config is set to 0 which indicates that there is no threshold. readpool.unified.optimal-threads : It represents the optimal number of threads required in a system.
-By default it is set to readpool.unified.min-thread-cnt.
-In cloud scenarios users want to run with optimal number of threads to maximize the throughput from a instance and want threads to be less than the optimal thread count if CPU usage is high
+Its default config is set to 0 which indicates that there is no threshold.

 ## Benefit
 This design could able to mitigate the high cpu usage due to hot reads in READ_POOL_THREAD_CHECK_DURATION * log(number_of_active_threads)